mabasic/mariobasic-n7/content/posts/2018-05-02-laravelista-book.md

 and I would also offer support via comments on tutorials.

 I've made a web application for writing tutorials, posting tutorials, managing subscriptions and comments.
-In order to be able to charge people subscription over the web site I have opened a personal company.
+In order to be able to charge people subscription over the website I have opened a personal company.

 I called my company Laravelista as was the name of the blog.
 During the first year, I wrote a couple of hit tutorials.
 One of them was on the topic of JWT Authentication and the Lumen framework.
 Since I was one of the first, if not the